Do you want to keep track of the US and southwest Canada snowpack? Check here >.

 Longer Range Outlook

--->After the Christmas-New Year rush, the La Nada may start to wear off, being replaced by a weak El Nino SST pattern.
-This means we could see a strengthening jet stream across the west and eastern Pacific, and increased moisture in general for late winter snow storms as they move in more directly off the Pacific, late January-February and through April.
 We will keep this outlook updated as more information becomes available.
-If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to pick up our high quality iPhone app, which comes with unlimited forecast snow alerts
+If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to download the app.

 Keystone is home to three magnificent mountain playgrounds—Dercum Mountain, North Peak, and The Outback.
 There’s something special for every skier and rider of any level at each mountain.
 There are more than 3,000 vertical feet and over 3,000 acres of bumps and bowls, glades and steeps, groomers and rollers to be experienced.